Loading tool...

 Crop and trim images with precision visual selection.
 Features aspect ratio presets (1:1, 16:9, 4:3), free-form cropping, grid overlays, and pixel-perfect adjustments for professional results.

-Start with deuteranopia (green-blind) as it is the most common form, affecting about 6% of males.
-Then test protanopia (red-blind) and tritanopia (blue-blind) for comprehensive coverage.
+Start with deuteranopia — it is the most common form, affecting about 6% of males.
+Then move through protanopia and tritanopia for full coverage.

 All processing happens directly in your browser.
 Your files never leave your device and are never uploaded to any server.